tubearchivist/tubearchivist-metrics/README.md

 # Tube Archivist Metrics
-Monitor Tube Archivist in Prometheus
+Provide Tube Archivist metrics in Prometheus/OpenMetrics format

 This is WIP